‘KHANGESTION CHARGES’

 On 18 January 2022, he made clear his aspirations:

-He says he needs to charge drivers a "small" daily fee of up to £2 for "all but the cleanest vehicles" on the pretext of air quality. (‘Small’ – means up to £732 a year more!
+He said he needed to charge drivers a "small" daily fee of up to £2 for "all but the cleanest vehicles" on the pretext of air quality. (‘Small’ – means up to £732 a year more!
 There would also be issues for population surveillance.)

-He is also considering charging drivers from outside the capital who wish to travel into Greater London.
+He also considered charging drivers from outside the capital who wished to travel into Greater London.
 (For many that would be a tax on going to work, and Londoners would suffer if their tradesmen had to pass on the cost.
 There would be other quirks, such as forcing drivers just outside Greater London to drive further.)

-He is also considering making the current ULEZ charging zone Londonwide.
+He is also considered making the current ULEZ charging zone Londonwide.

-In the longer term, he says he needs to bring in a pay-per-mile road pricing system.
+In the longer term, he said that he needed to bring in a pay-per-mile road pricing system.
 (Just what the lobbyists have been agitating for.)

 BBC MyLondon GLA PR (spin warning!)